Water Service Lines

-Water is provided to customers through private water service lines that are connected to MP&W's water distribution mains.
-Water service lines are put in place at the time of building construction.
-Water service lines are privately-owned, and MP&W allows connections (water main taps) to our water distribution mains to provide water to homes and businesses, as shown below.
+Water is provided to customer through private water service lines connected to MPW's water distribution mains.
+Water service lines are put in place at the time of construction and are owned by the home or business owner.
+MPW allows connections (water main taps) to our water distribution mains to provide water to homes and businesses, as shown above.

 Many older homes were built with galvanized or lead pipe service lines.
 Modern building standards now specify copper pipe.
-Typically, if they are intact and in good working order, galvanized and lead service lines are safe, but if they become damaged, they must be completely replaced from the water main to the house.
+Typically, if galvanized or lead service lines are intact and in good working order, they are safe.
+If they become damaged, however, they must be completely replaced from the water main to the house.
 Copper service lines can be repaired.

 When the ground is subject to extreme weather conditions, such as freezing and thaw cycles or drought and extreme heat, it can cause the ground to heave, putting stress on some service lines and can damage them.
 This is one of the most common issues we see.